zavolanlab/scRNAsim-toolz/transcript_structure_generator/README.md

 where the transcripts file should be csv-formatted, the annotation file gtf-formatted and the inclusion probability for introns a float in the range [0,1].
 The log parameter is optional and can be one of `["CRITICAL", "ERROR", "WARNING", "INFO", "DEBUG"]`.
 The default is `INFO`.

+Sample Transcripts and Annotation files can be found in the repository under main/tests/resources.

 # Development